-London Met's Safeguarding Policy applies to all university staff, applicants, students, volunteers, anyone representing the University and visitors to the University.
+London Met's Safeguarding Policy applies to all university staff, applicants, learners, volunteers, anyone representing the University and visitors to the University.
 The policy applies to face-to-face activities and activities delivered online.
 Please report any safeguarding concern, no matter how small you think it might be.
 No concern is too small to share.

 As part of the Counter-Terrorism and Security Act 2015, universities are expected to heed "due regard to the need to prevent individuals from being drawn into terrorism".
 There's no one means of recognising an individual who might be susceptible to radical dogma and it's frequently the result of a sum of impacts.
 These can consist of extended family, acquaintances or connections they've created online.
 Radicalism can also consist of peaceful activity.